sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-setup.rst

 #.
 Download the Metadata from application.

-   This metadata will be used while configuring the Fire Insights.
+   This metadata will be used while configuring the Sparkflows.

    .. figure:: ../../../_assets/authentication/azure-ad/azure_metadata.PNG
       :alt: sso
       :width: 50%

-.. note::  Make sure to change the sparkflows_dns to your domain name or your IP where Fire Insights is running.
+.. note::  Make sure to change the sparkflows_dns to your domain name or your IP where Sparkflows is running.